-Note: This is the second in a series of six profiles of each candidate that will be participating in the South Carolina Libertarian Party Presidential Debate on November 2nd.
-The debate will be at Francis Marion University in Florence, SC.
-If you want more information check out our event page.
+Note: This is the second in a series of six profiles of each candidate that participated in the South Carolina Libertarian Party Presidential Debate on November 2nd.

 Dan Behrman was born on April 24, 1981; most of his life he has been self-employed as a Software and IT engineer.
 Through this occupation he has worked for many Fortune 500 companies and helped many non-profits such as the Sea Save Foundation and Students for Liberty Uganda.
 He has also helped the Libertarian Party and many candidates with resources and training.
 He is an international speaker, having spoken on six continents.
 In 2014, he ran for the 125th District of the Texas House of Representatives.
 He also does video producing and editing along with a podcast.
 He has a Facebook page and a YouTube Channel, he is on Twitter and Instagram, and he has a blog too.
 You have many options to learn more about Dan Behrman before the November 2nd debate.